Quantitative estimates for fractional Sobolev mappings in rational homotopy groups

 \begin{question} Can we choose $\beta_0 = 0$ in \Cref{th:main}? \end{question}

-Our main ingredient for the proof of \Cref{th:main} is an integral representation formula due to Hardt and Rivi\`ere \cite{HR08}, which we will describe in \Cref{pr:hardtriviere}, and estimate in the proposition below.
-Here we use the following notation.
-For a smooth $\ell$-form $\eta \in C^\infty(\Ep^\ell \S^{N})$, $\ell \in \{1,\ldots,N-1\}$ we set
+One of the main ingredients for the proof of \Cref{th:main} is an integral representation formula due to Hardt and Rivi\`ere \cite{HR08}, which we will describe in \Cref{pr:hardtriviere}, combined with Harmonic Analysis estimates that we describe in the proposition below.